mgr32/PsISEProjectExplorer/README.md

 Requires Powershell 3.0 or above.

-If you find it useful, see any bugs or have any suggestions for improvements feel free to add an issue or comment at the <b><a href="http://mgr32.github.io/PsISEProjectExplorer/">project home page</a></b>.
+If you find it useful, see any bugs or have any suggestions for improvements feel free to add an <a href="https://github.com/mgr32/PsISEProjectExplorer/issues">issue</a> or comment at the <b><a href="http://mgr32.github.io/PsISEProjectExplorer/#comments">project home page</a></b>.

 ##### Screenshots
 ![ScreenShot](./PsISEExplorer_screen.png?raw=true)